Peaceful Warrior (2006)

 Socrates: [to Dan] You'll be amazed at what you can do and how well you can do it.

 Dan Millman: The ones who are hardest to love are usually the ones who need it the most.

 Joy: [to Dan, touching his chest] I don't think your leg was the only thing that got broken.

 Doctor Hayden: With some hard work I'm sure you'll be able to walk again.

-Dan Millman: I don't know what to do.
+Dan Millman: Just ignore what happened to me?